-- A. The administration of grants will adhere to all applicable Federal, State, and grantor rules and regulations as well as Academy policies and administrative procedures/guidelines. - B. The Educational Service Provider is responsible for the efficient and effective administration of grant awards through the application of sound management practices. - C. The Educational Service Provider is responsible for administering grant funds in a manner consistent with underlying agreements, program objectives, and the terms and conditions of the grant award.
+- A. The administration of grants will adhere to all applicable Federal, State, local, and grantor rules and regulations, including the terms and conditions of the Federal awards, as well as Academy policies and administrative procedures/guidelines. - B. The Educational Service Provider is responsible for the efficient and effective administration of grant awards through the application of sound management practices.

-- D. The Educational Service Provider, in recognition of its unique combination of staff, facilities, and experience, shall employ the organizational and management strategies necessary to assure proper and efficient administration of grant awards. - E. All Federal funds received by the Academy will be used in accordance with the applicable Federal law.
-The Educational Service Provider shall require that each draw of Federal monies is as close as administratively feasible to the related program expenditures and that, when restricted, such monies are used to supplement programs and funding and not to supplant or replace existing programming or current funding.
+- C. The Educational Service Provider is responsible for administering grant funds in a manner consistent with underlying agreements, applicable statutes, regulations, and program objectives, and the terms and conditions of the grant award. - D. The Educational Service Provider, in recognition of its unique combination of staff, facilities, and experience, shall employ internal controls and the organizational and management strategies necessary to assure proper and efficient administration of grant awards. - E. All Federal funds received by the Academy will be used in accordance with the applicable Federal law and regulations and the terms and conditions of the Federal award.
+The Educational Service Provider shall require that each draw of Federal monies be aligned with the Academy's payment process (whether reimbursement, cash advance or a combination).
+If funds are permitted to be drawn in advance, all draws will be as close as administratively feasible to the related program expenditures and that, when restricted, such monies are used to supplement programs and funding and not to supplant or replace existing programming or current funding.

-Fiscal Management
+Financial Management

-The financial management of grant funds shall be in compliance with all applicable Federal, State, and grantor rules, regulations, and assurances as well as Academy policies and administrative procedures/guidelines.
+The financial management of grant funds shall be in compliance with all applicable Federal, State, local, and grantor rules, regulations, and assurances as well as Academy policies and administrative procedures/guidelines.

-The Educational Service Provider shall provide for the following:
+At a minimum, the Educational Service Provider shall provide for the following: